Visitors to the U.S. may have to hand over social media passwords

 His comments came the same day judges heard arguments over President Donald Trump's executive order temporarily barring entry to most refugees and travelers from Syria, Iraq, Iran, Somalia, Sudan, Libya and Yemen.

-Kelly, a Trump appointee. stressed asking for people's passwords was just one of "the things that we're thinking about" and that none of the suggestions were concrete.
+Kelly, a Trump appointee, stressed that asking for people's passwords was just one of "the things that we're thinking about" and that none of the suggestions were concrete.

 Under the existing vetting process, according to Kelly, officials "don't have a lot to work with," relying on the applicant's documentation and asking them questions about their background.